 These phony emails can appear to come from all kinds of services, such as your Internet Service Provider (ISP), retailers, online auction sites and others.
-They'll often use legitimate "From" email addresses, logos and links.
+They will often use legitimate "From" email addresses, logos and links.
 Remember, they are trying to get you to take immediate action without thinking about the consequences.

 Currently, there are two basic types of Internet phishing schemes: